 Most emergency shelters will have a backup generator so they stay lit even when the power goes out.
 However, this isn’t always the case.
 You’ll want to have a flashlight or emergency lantern so you don’t end up sitting in complete darkness.

 What If I Have Special Needs, like a Medical Condition?

 If you have any special needs, the staff at the emergency shelter will try to accommodate them.
 People with disabilities can usually be accommodated at emergency shelters.

 However, if you have medical needs, then you should go to a Special Needs Shelters (SnNS) instead.
 These are different than normal FEMA/Red Cross shelters.

 You may need to register ahead of time for the shelter.
-In Florida, you can do that here.

 In addition, there may be specific eligibility requirements to go to a Special Needs Shelter.
 It is important that you research these shelters before a disaster hits so you know where to go.

 There is a lot of misinformation floating around about whether pets are allowed in FEMA and Red Cross shelters.
 In general, the answer is NO. You cannot bring your pet with you!